top of page

 Well, you are!

 You are welcome if you are gay, if you are straight, if you identify as a he, she, they or any other gender.
 You are welcome if you are Jewish, next to someone Jewish, or simply Jewishly curious.
-You are welcome if you are culturally Jewish, agnostic, atheist, spiritual but not religious, unsure, or if you believe in something divine but are simply willing to experiment with finding connection within a primarily humanistic context (which can be actually quite "spiritual").
+You are welcome if you are culturally Jewish, agnostic, atheist, spiritual but not religious, unsure, or if you believe in something divine but are simply willing to experiment with finding connection in new and creative ways.

 To learn more go to: https://shj.org/